Beneficial interest AvH: 92.5%

 AvH Contact: Jan Suykens

-At year-end 2015, Anima Care had a portfolio of more than 1,400 residential units, of which 1,127 retirement home beds, 37 convalescent home beds and 183 service flats were in operation, spread over 12 residential care centres (6 in Flanders, 2 in Brussels, 4 in Wallonia).
+At year-end 2016, Anima Care had 1,347 retirement home beds, 77 convalescent home beds and 197 service flats in operation, spread over 14 care centres (7 in Flanders, 3 in Brussels, 4 in Wallonia).

-Anima Care will continue to grow by acquisitions, the development of new residential care centres, the extension of existing residential care centres, and the expansion of its range of services.
-This growth, bolstered by a first-rate service, forms the basis for a further improvement of profitability in the future.
+Anima Care will continue to invest in its growth by acquisitions, the development of new care centres, the extension of existing care centres, and the expansion of its range of services.
+The growth of activity, high-quality service and operational improvement constitute the foundations for a further improvement of profitability in the future.
 As a 100% Belgian-based firm, and with its strategy of providing top-quality care and investing in high-quality real estate, Anima Care is a unique player on the Belgian market.
-It actively seeks collaboration with other entrepreneurs in the care sector and examines various development and acquisition opportunities.